Injury-ravaged Eagles beat Giants 34-17 to win NFC East

 “I just waited for my opportunity and made sure I was ready,” Scott said.

 While the Eagles seek another Super Bowl title, the Giants (4-12) face more uncertainty.
-Coach Pat Shurmur’s job status is a question after going 9-23 in two seasons.
+Coach Pat Shurmur’s job status is in question after going 9-23 in two seasons.

 Scott turned a screen pass into a 39-yard gain, spinning and twisting his way to the 2 to set up his last touchdown that made it 34-17.